AlexisArias/Calculator/README.md

 # Calculator
-A simple calculator with HTML /CSS and Stimulus.JS
+A simple calculator with HTML /CSS and JavaScript